cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

   behaviour would be better replaced with more opportunistic killing of processes as memory contention is reached in the first place.

-### Ok, so I want system swap, but how can I tune it for individual applications?
+### Okay, so I want system swap, but how can I tune it for individual applications?

 You didn't think you'd get through this entire post without me plugging cgroup v2, did you? ;-)